munozsophia/waph-munozsa/hackathons/hackathon4/README.md

 ![CSRF Embedded Comment Posted](../../images/csrf-comment-posted.png) *CSRF Embedded Comment Posted*

 ##### i.
+Site Sends HTTP Request to Server

-The site will send an HTTP request to the server to change the victim's password.
-As the attacker has not authenticated, the request fails.
+The website now sends an HTTP request to the server to change the victim's password, but since the victim has yet to login and click on the malicious link the attacker not authenticated and the request fails.

 ![CSRF Request Failed](../../images/csrf-request-failed.png)
 *CSRF Request Failed*